MC790716 - Microsoft Purview | Information Protection - Sensitivity label protection policy for Azure SQL, Storage, and Amazon S3

 When this will happen:

-General Availability (Worldwide): We will begin rolling out late June 2025 and expect to complete by late June 2025.
+General Availability (Worldwide): We will begin rolling out late August 2025 (previously late June) and expect to complete by late October 2025 (previously late June).

 How this will affect your organization: